Chandra-MARX/marxs/docs/optics.rst

 List of optical elements provided by marxs
 ------------------------------------------
 Note that elements which generate photons (astropysical sources or lab sources) are not listed here.
 See :ref:`sources`.
+For convenience all of the commonly elements listed in the following can be imported directly from ``marxs.optics`` such as:

+    >>> from marxs.optics import Baffle

+This short from is recommended over the long form:

+    >>> from marxs.optics.baffle import Baffle

 .. autosummary::
    :toctree: API